Skip to main content

 Common mistakes

-• Ensure the birth certificate is included for identity verification.
+• Ensure the child's birth certificate is included with the application.

-• Do not forget the parent's signature on the application form.
+• Do not forget to include the parent's signature on the form.

-• Complete all sections and submit with required documents.
+• Complete all sections and sign the form before submission.

 Used in routes